It’s a scramble without the unborn animal fetus!

 3 c baby spinach, roughly chopped

-1 227g package of vegan Cheddar cheez (I use Daiya Foods)
+1 227g package of vegan Cheddar cheez (I prefer Violife or Vitalite)

-Squeeze the excess water from the tofu, and crumble in a medium bowl using a fork.
-If you want the smallest possible vegetables, use a food processor to finely chop your zucchini and broccoli.
+Squeeze the excess water from the tofu, and crumble in a medium to large bowl using a fork.
+If you want the smallest possible vegetables, use a food processor to finely chop your broccoli.
 Heat the oil to medium-low in a large pan or wok.
 Add the onion and garlic and sprinkle in some salt.
 Saute until the onions are translucent.
-Turn the heat up to medium, add the zucchini and broccoli, and saute for two more minutes.
+Turn the heat up to medium, add the peppers and broccoli, and saute for two more minutes.
 Add in the crumbled tofu.
 Cook and stir for 5-8 minutes.
 Add the tomatoes, spinach, then the cheez and mix for 1-2 more minutes.
 Add more salt & pepper to taste.
-Garnish with parsley and pine nuts, if using.
+Garnish with pine nuts and additional nutritional yeast, if using.
 Serves 6.

 - Like your favourite omelette, sub what veggies you prefer to use in this!
-I haven’t tried it with pine nuts (they’re damn expensive) but I imagine that’d give it a more luxurious taste, like what truffles do to everything they touch!
+I haven’t tried it with pine nuts (they’re damn expensive) but I imagine that’d give it a more luxurious taste, like what truffles/truffle oil do to everything they touch!

 - You can adjust the portions by adding more veggies, or halving the tofu and veggies if they’re too much.

-- The original recipe for this uses 3 tbsp of pesto, but I find that there’s more than enough salt content in the cheez, so if it doesn’t have enough flavour, add a few shakes of salt – I use Herbamare.
+- The original recipe for this uses 3 tbsp of pesto, but I find that there’s more than enough salt content in the cheez, so if it doesn’t have enough flavour, add a few more shakes of seasoning salt (I like using Herbamare).